Point Park's Student Media Reports on the Presidential Inauguration in Washington, D.C. Thursday, January 26, 2017

 Photos by School of Communication students Shayna Mendez, Gracey Evans and Josh Croup

-More About: broadcast reporting, broadcast reporting, School of Communication, Carlynton Junior-Senior High School, multimedia, Seneca Valley High School, WPPJ, Butler Area High School, student trips, broadcast production and media management, Deer Lakes High School, photography, journalism, U-View, photojournalism, Franklin Regional High School, The Globe
+More About: broadcast reporting, School of Communication, Carlynton Junior-Senior High School, multimedia, Seneca Valley High School, WPPJ, Butler Area High School, student trips, broadcast production and media management, Deer Lakes High School, photography, journalism, U-View, photojournalism, Franklin Regional High School, The Globe